 In November 1888 Henry Matthews, the Home Secretary, addressed the House of Commons and defended his decision not to offer a reward:-

-Before 1884 it was the frequent practice of the Home Office to offer rewards, and sometimes a large amount in serious crimes.
+Before 1884 it was the common practice for the Home Office to offer rewards, and sometimes large amounts, in the case of serious crimes.

 In 1883 in particular several rewards, ranging from £200. to £2,000, were offered in such cases as the murder of Police-constable Boans, and the dynamite explosions in Charles-street.

 These rewards, like the £10,000 reward for the Phoenix Park murders, were ineffectual, and produced no evidence of any value.

 In 1884 there was a change in policy.
 A remarkable case occurred.
 A conspiracy was formed to effect an explosion at the German Embassy, to plant papers upon an innocent person, and to accuse him of the crime, in order to obtain the reward which was expected.